-Over the years, Brian has held many titles—small business owner, trade association executive, Bush Administration official, lobbyist, attorney, blogger, college administrator—but there are three that he is most proud of: father, husband and Virginian.
+Over the years, Brian has held many titles—small business owner, trade association executive, Bush Administration official, lobbyist, attorney, public official, blogger, college administrator—but there are three that he is most proud of: father, husband and Virginian.

 Born in Baltimore and raised in Pennsylvania, Brian came to the DC metropolitan area to attend The George Washington University, where he earned two degrees.
 But it wasn’t until he moved to Fairfax County in 2007 that he knew he’d found his home—and that’s where he settled down, got married and started his family.